 Most parents look for a used car when shopping for their teen to save money, but although you may need to make compromises to stay within budget, don’t skimp on safety.
 Make sure the vehicle you buy has advanced safety features such as electronic stability control and curtain air bags, as well as good crash-test results.
 (See our guide to teen driving safety and our new cars for teens list.)

-Check the crash results on our model pages, and even view crash tests performed by the Insurance Institute for Highway Safety in our video section.
+To see how cars perform in a collision, check the crash results on our model pages, and even view crash tests performed by the Insurance Institute for Highway Safety (IIHS) in our video section.

 As far as what type of vehicle is best, large pickups and SUVs are not recommended for young, inexperienced drivers because they are more prone to roll over than other vehicles.
 Sports cars increase the risk of speeding and have a higher rate of accidents, and consequently, they carry tuition-sapping insurance premiums.